beatrizamante/docker-crud-devops/docs/source/installation.rst

 Installation
 ------------

-To install Docker, follow these steps using the apt repositories:
+To install Docker, follow these steps using the apt repositories through command terminal:

 1. Add Docker's official GPG key: